Chances are, you have more personal information posted online than you think.

 With information at this level of detail, it’s no wonder that data brokers rake in an estimated $200 billion worldwide every year.

-Your personal information reaches the internet through six main methods, most of which are initiated by activities you perform every day.
+Your personal information reaches the internet through six primary methods, most of which are initiated by activities you perform on a daily basis.
 Understanding these channels can help you make more informed choices about your digital footprint.

 When you buy a home, register to vote, get married, or start a business, government agencies create public records that contain your personal details.
 These records, once stored in filing cabinets, are now digitized, accessible online, and searchable by anyone with an internet connection.